mrochon/b2csamples/Scripts/MultiTenant/readme.md

 #### Complete Setup
 - Upload the RestClientCert.pfx to B2C's policy key store.
 It's name **must** be RESTClientCert (B2C will add a prefix to that).
-- Use the App Registration (Preview) blade to find your new demo app (see webApp.name above).
-Modify its API permissions to include Microsoft Graph openid and offline_access permissions.
-Grant admin consent for its use.

 #### Upload custom policies